 The project site is an environmentally sensitive area.
 Contractor shall take all precautions and measures necessary to protect the environmental integrity of the site, including but not limited to the protection of all plants, animals, and aquatic life.
-See Exhibit H: Biological Opinion
+Contractor will follow all measures in the Biological Opinion (Exhibit J) and all other environmental compliance and permit measures.